Blueprint for Sustainability

 Location;

-- How far the plantation is from the nearest remnant vegetation (count native grasslands as a remnant) or permanent water
+How far the plantation is from the nearest remnant vegetation (count native grasslands as a remnant) or permanent water

 What's next?

-If your score is 'marginal', 'unlikely' or highly unlikely' to be sustainable', you can improve your design by focusing on the weaknesses.
+If your score is 'marginal', 'unlikely' or highly unlikely' to be sustainable, you can improve your design by focusing on the weaknesses.
 Helpful ideas for improving your plantation design can be found by clicking on - Diversity; Structure; Species survival; Location- connections

-If your score is 'likely' or highly likely' to be sustainable - great job, you are creating something that is likely to be a lasting legacy for your great, great, great.... grandchildren to enjoy and to marvel at your foresight, generosity and commitment to a healthy future.
+you are creating something that will be a lasting legacy for your family.
+Your great-grandchildren will enjoy its peace and tranquility, and marvel at your foresight, generosity and commitment to a healthy sustainable future.

 Site preparation and fencing

 Now all you have to do is prepare your site for planting (that's requires good weed control for twelve months after planting) and ensure that you have stock proof fences.
-Consider putting a stock gate at either end of your plantation so you can walk a big mob of sheep through over a few days to control weeds and to reduce fire risk.
+Consider putting a stock gate at either end of your plantation so you can walk a big mob of sheep/cattle through over a few days to control weeds and to reduce fire risk.
 If stock are in for too long they'll damage the plantation, so keep a close eye on them.